 In support of AI not being narrow enough, 54% of Zendesk respondents stated that it takes too many questions for the bot to recognise that it cannot address a customer’s issue.
-When adopting bot-to-human design, I always recommend making sure you have accounted for all the decision trees and have balanced utilising conversational AI against human agent escalation for successful deployment.
+When adopting bot-to-human design, I always recommend making sure you have accounted for all the decision trees and have balanced utilising contact center AI against human agent escalation for successful deployment.

 Start small, and only take on what you can achieve.
 Start with small elements and build out, successfully, from there.

 BOTS&BRAINS ™ is a design framework we utilise to balance decision trees with the “low hanging fruit” (predictable outcomes with AI) versus where escalation needs to be developed when identifying intent with multiple outcomes for human escalation.
 This type of approach to BOTS&BRAINS ™ for use-case design would seem to be incredibly relevant and backed by the Zendesk report, where 39% of respondents utilising AI saw success when prioritising urgency.